ningxxu/ningxxu.github.io/content/_index.md

-☀️🧃 Hello, my name is ning, nice to meet you.
+☀️🧃 Hello, my name is ning.

-👩‍🌾 I am a [freelance product manager][linkedin-url] working with product teams in all stages.
+I am a [freelance product manager][linkedin-url], working with product teams in all stages.

-📬 [Drop me a line](mailto:ninginthenetherlands@gmail.com) if you're interested in building products with me.

 &nbsp;

-♥ I studied [design][old-portfolio-url], and I am a maker when I'm not advising product teams.
+🖤 I studied [design][old-portfolio-url], and I am on the way to become a maker.

-These days I also parent, and I [document][blog-url] those tiny moments with writing, doodling, and data visualisation.
+I also parent these days, and [document][blog-url] with doodling, writing, and data visualisation.

+&nbsp;

+📬 [Drop me a mail](mailto:ninginthenetherlands@gmail.com), if you're interested in building products together.

 ---
 made with [hugo][hugo-url] [ʕ•ᴥ•ʔ bear][hugo-bear-url], hosted on [netlify][netlify-url]